Jenny Jang Logo

 Typography

-Since Segoe UI, the original Metro UI font family, was owned by Windows and does not seem to have licensing options, I had to look at close alternatives.
-After consulting many online forums and comparing the two myself, I decided on Myriad Pro as a close alternative.
+There was no way to license Segoe UI, the original Metro UI font family, so I turned to close alternatives.
+After consulting many online forums, I landed on Myriad Pro as an alternative.

 Color